 - Student-teacher ratio: 13:1

-- 89%+ of faculty hold advanced and doctorate degrees
+- 89% of faculty hold a Master’s or other advanced degree

 Students complete the following retreat and service activities during their time at Good Counsel, further rooting their education in the Roman Catholic tradition:

 - Retreats: required freshman, sophomore and junior year; optional senior year

 - Xaverian Service: minimum 20 hours of approved community service required at each grade level